bipinKrishnan/ml-recipe-book/_ner_chapter.md

 As you can see, it's a list of numbers.
 Let's see what does these numbers actually mean.

 You will get all the information about each feature in the dataset using ```.features``` method.
-Once you filter out only the ```ner_tags``` feature from that, you will get complete information about it, just like shown below:
+Once you filter out only the ```ner_tags``` feature from that, you will get complete information about it, as shown below:

 ```python
 raw_datasets['train'].features['ner_tags']